SM 25x275 [2xM8] / N52 - magnetic roller

 - The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet

-- Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the aspect of protecting young children.
-Additionally, miniscule components of these devices are able to complicate diagnosis after entering the body.
+- Potential hazard arising from small pieces of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
+Furthermore, small elements of these products have the potential to complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are highly flammable.